Elendrial/RPGEngine/readme.md

 - Possibly add support for tile/entity textures made from multiple images
 - Improve texture handling
 - Vastly improve saving system
-- Add "grid entity" (must stay on the grid)
-- Go through and rewrite almost everything?
-(Maybe as a v2 once it's working)
-    - Remove almost all cloning, its not actually needed (like with the registries)
-    - Clean code-base and make it work more coherently
 - Rewrite guis to allow for easier formatting
     - Allow for all gui elements to have a background picture
     - Use a 'gui style' to set text justification, colour, font etc etc etc